robertlzj/Data2String/README.md

 - **Very fast**, see [Performance](#Performance) bellow.
 - Easy to deserialize / restore / load.
 - Support **pretty print** & human **readable** output.
-  - Indent, organized in struct level.
+  - Indent, comments, organized in struct level.
     Easy to fold / unfold (expand / collapse) by editor.
+    Less and minimal jump on references in 'normal' mode.
   - Could reuse long string (like other reference object).
     ```lua
     --data: